cbrews/ignition/README.md

 * Command line or GUI interface.
 * Advanced session & history management.
 * Support for other protocols.

-⚠ These features are not currently supported but may be supported in the future:
 * Non-verified certificate scheme
 * Improved TOFU scenarios